 Conclusion

 That’s all about today’s session.
-And these are some easy steps for linear interpolation with VBA in Excel.
+These are some easy steps for linear interpolation with VBA in Excel.
 Please let us know in the comments section if you have any questions or suggestions.
-For a better understanding please download the practice sheet.
-Visit our website ExcelDemy, a one-stop Excel solution provider, to find out about diverse kinds of excel methods.
-Thanks for your patience in reading this article.
+For a better understanding, please download the practice sheet.